Searching in Operating A Business [clear]

 I think my business may be subject to environmental regulations.
 How do I verify that and find out how to comply?

 The Idaho Department of Environmental Quality regulates business activities affecting air and water quality and waste management and remediation, including hazardous waste.
-The DEQ’s Permits page contains a comprehensive list of required permits for businesses that may generate pollution in the course of operations.
-For confidential assistance in understanding and complying with regulations, contact Environmental Solutions.
+The DEQ’s Permits page contains a list of required permits for businesses that may generate pollution in the course of operations.
+For confidential assistance in understanding and complying with regulations, contact Environmental Solutions, a division of the Idaho Small Business Development Center and the DEQ.
 A counselor will be happy to guide you through the process.

 How Can My Store Accept Food Stamps?